-- In the second column for each scene write an overview which describes the specific mood (from key words) you would like to create that would best support the scene.
+- In the second column for each scene write an overview that describes the specific mood you would like to create that would best support the scene.

 - In the next column list the elements of music you will be using in your composition to create a specific mood for the scene and how you will use them. (tempo, texture, harmony, dynamics, rhythm, timbre, melody)

 - REFLECT ON YOUR PROCESS – THIS IS VERY IMPORTANT – in the last column be sure to reflect on your process.
 Did it turn out the way you wanted or did you make changes to your original ideas?
 Did your music actually portray the mood you expected?